2022.04.25

 Q: Please tell us how you began to expand the scope of your research to include the "plus" things surrounding architecture, such as conducting fieldwork that considers not only the architecture itself but also the surrounding conditions and historical and social background of the local area.

-A: When I went to Italy during my university days, I saw statues of Mary scattered throughout the towns, and this led me to focus on the small shrines (hokora) such as Jizo statues scattered throughout the city of Kyoto.
-Small shrines in a town are collectively called sacred shrines, and I researched how they relate to the origins and structure of the town, and compiled my findings in my master's thesis.
+A: When I was a university student, I visited Italian towns and saw statues of Mary scattered throughout them, which sparked my interest in small shrines, such as Jizo statues, scattered throughout Kyoto.
+These small shrines in towns are collectively called sacred shrines, and I researched how they relate to the origins and structure of towns, and compiled my findings in my master's thesis.

-Even after I started working at Mitsubishi Estate (at the time), I continued my personal research activities, such as using my holidays to investigate the layout of shrines in the town of Jaipur in India, but I wanted to study the Jizo statues in Kyoto in more depth, so I returned to university.
-I expanded the scope of my research to include Nepal, where there are many sacred shrines, and when the Sumatra earthquake occurred in 2009, UNESCO requested the Tokyo National Research Institute for Cultural Properties to investigate the damage to historical buildings, and I had the opportunity to join the investigation team.
-I investigated the damage to towns and historical buildings in Padang, the capital of West Sumatra, and the results were published by UNESCO.
+Even after I started working at Mitsubishi Estate (as it was then called), I continued my personal research activities, such as using my holidays to survey the layout of shrines in the town of Jaipur, India.
+However, I began to feel that I wanted to study Kyoto's Jizo statues in more depth, so I returned to university.
+I expanded the scope of my research to include countries such as Nepal, which has many sacred shrines.
+When the 2009 Sumatra earthquake struck, UNESCO requested the Tokyo National Research Institute for Cultural Properties to conduct a damage survey of historical buildings, and I had the opportunity to join the survey team.
+I conducted a survey of damage to towns and historical buildings in Padang, the capital of West Sumatra, and the results were published by UNESCO.

-It was after the Great East Japan Earthquake in March 2011 that I started to face the local issues more realistically.
-At that time, I was enrolled at Miyagi University, and many of the students had lost their families to the disaster, so I wanted to help those who needed help first-hand.
-I consulted with the affected fishermen and launched the "Banya Project" to build a facility that would serve as a base for the recovery of the fishing industry [page top and photos 1 and 2].
-The project was launched because the most urgent need for the recovery of the fishing industry was a "banya" (a place for fishermen to rest and gather).
-We received various forms of support from university students across the country and volunteers from the workforce, including people from Mitsubishi Jisho Design.
-In May, we built a small banya in Shizugawa, Minamisanriku Town, using wood provided by the forestry cooperative in Nakatsugawa City, Gifu Prefecture, through our activities as "Kiko Juku," as well as wood and plywood from the coast of Miyagi Prefecture that was affected by the disaster.
-This caught the attention of other supporters, and we were able to build two more buildings in Hamaichi, Higashimatsushima City, and Karakuwa, Kesennuma City.
+It was after the Great East Japan Earthquake in March 2011 that I began to confront local issues more realistically.
+At the time, I was enrolled at Miyagi University, and many of the students there had lost their families to the disaster.
+I wanted to help those in need firsthand.
+After consulting with affected fishermen, I launched the "Banya Project" to build a facility to serve as a base for the recovery of the fishing industry [page top and photos 1 and 2].
+This project was launched based on the idea that a "banya" (a place for fishermen to rest and gather) was an immediate necessity for the recovery of the fishing industry.
+We received various forms of support from university students across the country and volunteers from the working world, including staff from Mitsubishi Jisho Design.
+In May, we built a small banya in Shizugawa, Minamisanriku Town, using lumber provided by the Nakatsugawa Forestry Cooperative Association in Gifu Prefecture through our "Kiko Juku" (Carpenter's School) activities, as well as lumber and plywood recovered from the disaster-stricken coastal areas of Miyagi Prefecture.
+This caught the attention of other supporters, and we were able to build two more, in Hamaichi, Higashimatsushima City, and Karakuwa, Kesennuma City.
 The latter is still in use as an oyster hut, contributing to the local economy.
 I was also involved in several councils that were established in each region as part of urban development aimed at recovery.
-I provided advice to local people about their concerns and hopes, big and small, and helped them by illustrating them when possible.
+I gave advice to local people about their concerns and hopes, both big and small, and helped them by drawing up diagrams where possible.
 After these activities, I transferred to Tohoku Institute of Technology in 2015.

 Since 2015, I have been working on research to restore historical environments whenever a major earthquake occurs in Indonesia or Nepal.
 In parallel with these projects, I have also been involved in several local projects in Japan.
 From these experiences, I have come to realize that in order to properly understand architectural needs, it is extremely important to actually go to the site, grasp the situation surrounding the site, and obtain live information from the site.